cctuan/vue-hackernews-2.0/README.md

 - Real-time List Updates with FLIP Animation

 ## GEORGE ADDED
 - add meta control
   - Integrate with vue-meta
+- add user auth
+  - Integrate with passport-facebook
+- able to do routeGuard
+  - able to use beforeEnter in vue-router

 ## Architecture Overview